Elaine Thompson-Herah: 2020-2021: Triple Tokyo Olympic champion and 10.54 s clocking

-In her first post-Olympic race on 21 August, competing at the Prefontaine Classic in Eugene, Thompson-Herah stormed to the 100 m victory with a new career best of 10.54 seconds, the second-fastest time in women's history and only 0.05 s off the world record.
+In her first post-Olympic race on 21 August, competing at the Prefontaine Classic in Eugene, Thompson-Herah stormed to the 100 m victory with a new personal best of 10.54 seconds, the second-fastest time in women's history and only 0.05 s off the world record.
 She became the first woman to break the 40 km/h barrier.
-At the Lausanne Athletissima meet, she placed second in the event in 10.64 s, behind Fraser-Pryce who powered to her new lifetime best of 10.60 s, recording however, the fastest runner-up time in history.
-She concluded her very successful season with wins, refreshing meet records at both the Meeting de Paris and Weltklasse Zürich Diamond League's final with times of 10.72 s and 10.65 s respectively to take her third Diamond Trophy.
+At the Athletissima meet, she placed second in the 100 m in 10.64 s, behind Fraser-Pryce who powered to her new lifetime best of 10.60 s, recording, however, the fastest runner-up time in history.
+She concluded her very successful season with wins at both the Meeting de Paris and Diamond League Final in Zürich with times of 10.72 s and 10.65 s, respectively, to take her third Diamond Trophy, breaking meeting records at both meets.

-As of the end of the season, Thompson-Herah held four records in the all-time top 10 marks women's statistics.
-She was the first woman to hold more than three marks in the 100 m (four), and the first woman to hold more than two marks in the 200 m (three).
+As of the end of the season, Thompson-Herah had many placements in the women's all-time top 10 in her specialist distances.
+She was the first woman to hold more than three marks in the all-time top 10 over 100 m (four) and more than two marks in the 200 m (three) simultaneously.
 She was also the first woman to run more than three legal times under 10.70 seconds (four), and the first woman to achieve more than two legal times under 21.70 seconds (three), respectively.

-For her history-making season, Thompson-Herah received World Athletics' World Female Athlete of the Year award, was named Best Female Athlete of the Year by the International Sports Press Association (529 journalists from 114 countries), Female Athlete of the Year by the North American, Central American and Caribbean Athletic Association, Athlete of the Year by Track & Field News, and Jamaican Person of the Year by the Best of Jamaica, among many other accolades.
+For her history-making season, Thompson-Herah received the World Athletics Female Athlete of the Year award, was named Sportswoman of the Year by Laureus, Best Female Athlete of the Year by the International Sports Press Association (529 journalists from 114 countries), Female Athlete of the Year by the North American, Central American and Caribbean Athletic Association, Athlete of the Year by Track & Field News, and Jamaican Person of the Year by the Best of Jamaica among many other accolades.